cytix-software/AppSec-Detection-Framework/README.md

 ### Dockerfile

 The `Dockerfile` is responsible for deploying the vulnerable code.
-It should be configured to ensure the vulnerability is externally reachable via an unreserved (above 1024) port that follows the convention `8 {test ID} {version number}` (e.g. test 1 v1 would be on port `8011`, test 2 v1 would be on port `8021`, etc.)

 ### index.lang